 In its 41-26 loss, as has been commonplace, Georgia gave scores away to its opponent, or handed it points, and gave away the ballgame to Missouri in the process.

-I’ve often mentioned YPP, or yards per point, which is just that — the number of yards a team gains/allows for every point it scores/yields.
+, which is just that — the number of yards a team gains/allows for every point it scores/yields.
 It has been called “probably the single most powerful stat in handicapping college and NFL football.”
 Defensively, Georgia’s YPP is poor — very poor – which might help explain why the Bulldogs have covered the spread just once this year in six games.

 Although defensive YPP primarily and obviously concerns defensive play, as I’ve mentioned before, the ratio is a reflection of the entire team: the offense giving opponents good field position, unfavorable turnover and penalty margins, poor special teams play, bad coaching calls, etc. Simply put, it’s a measurement of how hard a team makes its opposition “work” to score points.
 The lower the defensive YPP, the worse.
 The worse of the worse in the country entering this week:

 117. UNLV- 11.80

 Of all 123 FBS schools, the Bulldogs are eighth from the bottom in defensive YPP, or one of the most generous in the nation this season in just giving away points to their opponents.
 Besides being charitable, what else do the 10 teams above have in common?
 For the most part, they’re big losers.
 Excluding Georgia, the nine others have combined to win just 9 of 53 games.